Skip to main content

 SuperDebate

-The world loves to argue.SuperDebate turns it into organized competition.
+The world loves to argue.We're turning it into a sport.

 Debate is culturally everywhere.Structurally, it disappears after school.